PiyushJ004/Clappia_Assignment/README.md

 6. Swagger
 -> Added swagger.
 It provides a user interface to access our RESTful web services via the web browser.

+7. Redis Cache
+-> Added redis cache to store data in cache memory for fast and efficient api calls.

 *************IN-PROCESS/MISSING*************

 1. Basic search for FetchAll Api(using Elastic Search)